No Bullshit

-"No Bullshit", also stylized as "No BS", edited version titled "No Bull" is a song by American recording artist Chris Brown, released as a single from his collaborative mixtape with rapper Tyga, Fan of a Fan (2010).
+"No Bullshit", also stylized as "No BS", is a song by American recording artist Chris Brown, released as a single from his collaborative mixtape with rapper Tyga, Fan of a Fan (2010).
 The song was originally recorded to be included on Brown's previous mixtape In My Zone (2010), but was later included on his fourth studio album F.A.M.E.
 (2011).
 Musically it has been described as an "R&B slow-jam", while lyrically the song explores sexual themes, with Brown encouraging a woman to come back to his apartment in the hope that she will "do it all night".
 "No BS" was written by Brown, Kevin McCall and produced by Tha Bizness.
 The song received comparisons to works by Jodeci and R. Kelly, for its similar musical direction.

 Critical reception towards the song was positive, with critics praising Brown's vocal performance and the song's production.
 The song peaked at number three on the US Billboard Hot R&B/Hip-Hop Songs, number one on urban radio, and number 62 on the US Billboard Hot 100.